Phoenix Sexual Assault Attorneys

 • They acted knowingly or intentionally

-• They without consent from the accuser
+• They acted without consent from the accuser

-In order to convict someone of sexual assault, the prosecution must prove all of these elements beyond a reasonable doubt.
+Before a defendant can be convicted of sexual assault, the prosecution must prove all of these elements beyond a reasonable doubt.
 If the prosecution fails to prove even one of these, the defendant will be acquitted.

 Not Enough Corroborating Evidence